 We define Contribution Profit After Interest as Contribution Profit, minus interest expense under our senior credit facilities incurred on the homes sold during the period.
 This may include interest expense recorded in periods prior to the period in which the sale occurred.
 Our senior credit facilities are secured by our homes in inventory.
 For our senior revolving credit facilities, drawdowns are made on a per-home basis at the time of purchase and are required to be repaid at the time the homes are sold.
 See "- Liquidity and Capital Resources - Debt and Financing Arrangements."
-We do not include interest expense associated with our mezzanine term debt facilities in this calculation as we do not view such facilities as reflective of our expected long term capital structure and cost of financing.
-Contribution Margin After Interest is Contribution Profit After Interest as a percentage of revenue.
+We do not include interest expense associated with our mezzanine debt facilities in this calculation.
+We use a mix of debt and equity capital to finance our inventory and that mix will vary over time.
+In addition, we expect to continue to evolve our cost of financing as we include other debt sources beyond mezzanine capital.
+As such, we do not view our current mezzanine interest expense to be reflective of our long-term cost of financing.
+Contribution Margin After Interest is Contribution Profit After Interest as a percentage of revenue

 We view this metric as an important measure of business performance.
-Contribution Profit After Interest helps management assess Contribution Margin performance, per above, when fully burdened with expected long-term costs of financing.
+Contribution Profit After Interest helps management assess Contribution Margin performance, per above, when burdened with senior cost of financing.